ProteinsWebTeam/interpro-docs/docs/searchways.rst

 ***************

 A sequence or a batch of sequences of nucleotides or amino acids can be submitted in FASTA format in the dedicated text area or by uploading a fasta file.
-The “**Advanced options**” allows users to select the sequence type (protein -amino acids-, or RNA/DNA -nucleotides-), the InterPro member databases and other sequence features of interest to search against (by default they are all selected).
+The **Advanced options** allows users to select the sequence type (protein -amino acids-, or RNA/DNA -nucleotides-), the InterPro member databases and other sequence features of interest to search against (by default they are all selected).
 The sequence search is performed using the